Testing donors for SARS-CoV-2

 - For this reason, we now require transplant centres to plan for cryopreservation of all requested products.
 Requests for cells for immediate transplantation will only be considered in extraordinary circumstances and only with the approval of our Donor Consultant.

 - Process – all workup requests should be for planned cryopreservation at the transplant centre.
 If a request for cells for immediate transplantation is received, we will need supporting information and it will need approval by our Donor Consultant.
-Where there is an existing workup in progress for immediate transplantation and conditioning has begun, we will work to fulfil these requests as planned.
-Where conditioning has not yet begun, we will get in touch with individual registries to request a switch to planned cryopreservation.

 For donor and recipient safety, we have reviewed our donation policies and taken the following steps: